 Before you can access the MTE session, a one-time registration in SAP Learning Hub, edition for SAP Enterprise Support, is required.
 A detailed step-by step guide to registration can be found here.

-And of course, feel free to ask your questions related to SAP S/4HANA upgrade in our value map.
+Feel free to ask your questions related to SAP S/4HANA upgrade in our value map.
 We will be happy to help you.

 Let’s talk SAP S/4HANA AnyPremise Upgrade (SAP Community post)